Building a protocol using Architect

 Each stage is designed for a specific task within a network interview.
 For now, scroll down and select the “Ego Form” interface from the “Name Interpreters” section.

-This is the Ego Form’s edit screen, and it allows us to customise our new stage.
+This is the Ego Form’s edit screen, and it allows us to customize our new stage.

 Setting the stage name